 The Direction of Risk represents the expected trend in the CRR, taking into consideration whether there are significant issues that may not have been resolved or are likely to arise.
 Direction of risk is assessed as Decreasing, Stable or Increasing.
 A plan with increasing direction of risk would be expected to reach the next CRR level after a time.
 Similarly if the direction of risk were decreasing, the plan would be expected to eventually drop to a lower CRR.

 6. Probability

-Probability is not measured separately in OFSI's model.
-Rather the CRR represents the probability of the members' of a fund suffering a loss.
+Probability is not measured separately in OSFI's model.
+Rather the CRR loosely represents the probability plan members suffering a loss.

 7. Impact